-(2018) Rent Control Law for “Houses for Rent” in the Philippines
+10 Things You DON’T Know about Rent Control Law in the Philippines

-Housing rentals are covered by the Philippines’ Rent Control Act of 2009, a law intended to protect millions of Filipinos renting houses.
+Housing rentals are covered by the Philippines’ Rent Control Act of 2009, a law that has been in effect since 2009 intended to protect millions of Filipino renters across the country.

-The Housing and Urban Development Coordinating Council (HUDCC) is in charge of overseeing the implementation of the Rent Control Law, also known as Republic Act (RA) 9653 or “An Act Establishing Reforms in the Regulation of Rent of Certain Residential Units, Providing the Mechanisms Therefore and For Other Purposes”.
+The Housing and Urban Development Coordinating Council (HUDCC) is the government agency in charge of overseeing the implementation of the Philippines’ Rent Control Law or the Republic Act (RA) 9653 or “An Act Establishing Reforms in the Regulation of Rent of Certain Residential Units, Providing the Mechanisms Therefore and For Other Purposes”.

 - (a) in Metro Manila with monthly rent between one peso (P1.00) and ten thousand pesos (P10,000) per month; and

 - (b) in other highly urbanized cities in the country, with monthly rent between one peso (P1.00) and five thousand pesos (P5,000).

 This simply means the Rent Control Law applies only to houses for rent in Metro Manila charging rent of up to P10,000 per month and houses for rent in other cities, outside Metro Manila, charging rent of up to P5,000 per month.

 Rent here refers to housing rent alone and does not include water, electricity, utility, or other charges that may be charged to the renter.
 (See related post: Taxes and Fees when Buying Property in the Philippines)

 The covered units do not refer to “house and lots” solely.
 Specifically, these units as defined in the law include: